-The exam consists of a written test and an oral exam.
+The exam consists of a written and an oral test.

-During the written test, the student has two hours to solve two or three problems about the topics analyzed during the course.
+During the written test, students have two hours to solve two or three problems about the topics analyzed during the course.

 Recap of basic knowledge: definitions of a scalar, vector, tensor, divergence operator, gradient operator, curl operator, divergence, and Stokes theorems (1.5 hours).